-PSYCO 104 or SCI 100, and PSYCO 105 (or equivalent as approved by the Psychology department).
-Students who have not completed these prerequisites will not be given credit for completing PSYCO 305.
+PSYCO 104 or SCI 100, and PSYCO 105 (or equivalent approved by the Psychology department), and one of PSYCO 223, 239, or 241.
+Students who have not completed these prerequisites will not be given credit for completing PSYCO 333.

+Note: Not open to students with credit in PSYCO 233 or PSYCO 305 (Special Topics: Personality).
 It is the responsibility of the student to ensure they have the appropriate prerequisite(s) for the course.
 [Faculty of Arts]